Avs tie franchise record with 6 goals in 2nd, rout Kings 7-1

+“We know how bad we’ve been lately, and that’s unacceptable for this group,” Barrie said.
+“We’re a team that has a lot of pride.
+We had a lot to prove tonight and I think we did that.”

-Ilya Kovalchuk ended Varlamov’s shutout bid with a power-play goal in the final period.
+Varlamov was on top of his game and cruising toward a shutout before Ilya Kovalchuk ended the bid with a power-play goal in the final period.

 Everything was going Colorado’s way in the second, including a disallowed goal late when it was ruled that Los Angeles defenseman Derek Forbort kicked in the puck with his skate.